 PPE and emergency equipment.

-All Facility staff will receive the appropriate level of OSHA HAZWOPER training in accordance with OSHA regulations Title 29 CFR § 1910.120(p)(8) and § 1910.120(q).
+Facility staff will receive the appropriate level of OSHA HAZWOPER training in accordance with OSHA regulations Title 29 CFR § 1910.120(p)(8) and § 1910.120(q).

 Facility personnel are required to successfully complete the training program within six months after the date of their employment or assignment to the Facility, or to a newly assigned position at the Facility.
 Employees receiving training are required to work in supervised positions until they have successfully completed the training requirements.
 Further, Facility personnel are required to take part in continuing training including annual refreshers / review of their initial training.

-The Facility owner / operator will maintain records of personnel and training at the Facility.
+The Facility operator maintains records of personnel and training at the Facility.
 These records will include:

 The job title for each Facility position, and the name of the employee filling each position;